How I Work With Clients:

-I use an eclectic humanistic approach.
-Chief among these approaches that I have found most helpful to clients over the last 30 years, are Family of Origin work, Inner Child Healing work, and Self-Differentiation along with Internal Family Systems work and also included in an eclectic multi-faceted humanistic approach and process other modalities I use also include: but is not limited to, Transference Focused Therapy, Schema Therapy, Somatic Therapy, “talk therapy”, narrative story Life Coaching, CBT, DBT, and other approaches or a mix of approaches that help each individual client in his or her own process of recovery and on-going personal growth.
+In this process with clients I use an eclectic humanistic approach.
+Chief among these modalities that I have found most helpful to clients over the last 32 years, are Family of Origin work, Inner Child Healing work, and Self-Differentiation along with self-integrative healing work and also included in an eclectic multi-faceted humanistic approach and process other modalities I use also include: but which are not limited to, Somatic processing of trauma, polyvagal methodology “talk process”, as well as strategic psychoeducation that teaches clients how to get into the action of their emotional landscape, along with other tools and techniques to help people learn an strengthen new emotional coping strategies, and narrative story Life Coaching, that include a cognitive re-framing process, and other approaches or a mix of approaches that help each individual client in his or her own process of recovery and on-going personal growth.

-I have come through this.
+I have come through this myself in recovery from a toxic Narcissistic Dysfunctional Family of Origin.
 I want to help you heal and recover from Narcissistic abuse.
 I know that you, too, can do this.
 It is a process.
 Each individual person’s journey is a little bit different.
-I honour that and individualize the process to each client to ensure that how I can support and help you is the best way for you.
+I honour that and individualize the process to each client to ensure that how I can support and help you with your healing and recovery process and goals will the best way for you.
 That this method and process of healing and recovery is optimized to where you are, how you are coping, or not, with that, how you learn, how you process, and of course, with the steady slow pace or medium pace or perhaps a more accelerated pace, depending where, you, individually, are in either beginning or continuing your narcissistic abuse recovery journey.

 I look forward to working with you, as the individual that you are, beginning with you wherever you are in a caring, accepting, non-judgmental way, and with validating support and true understanding in a safe, comforting and confidential process.